ncodes/jsq/readme.md

 ```

 #### Supported Compare Operators
-- $eq,  - Equal
+- $eq  - Equal
-- $gt,  - Greater Than
+- $gt  - Greater Than
-- $gte, - Greater Than or Equal
+- $gte - Greater Than or Equal
-- $lt,  - Less Than
+- $lt  - Less Than
-- $lte, - Less Than or Equal
+- $lte - Less Than or Equal
-- $ne,  - Not Equal
+- $ne  - Not Equal
-- $in,  - In array
+- $in  - In array
-- $nin, - Not In array
+- $nin - Not In array
-- $not, - Not (negate)
+- $not - Not (negate)
-- $sw,  - Starts with
+- $sw  - Starts with
-- $ew,  - End with
+- $ew  - End with
-- $ct,  - Contains
+- $ct  - Contains

 ### Logical Operators
 - $and - Find records matching every expression in an array